Blothorn/FTD/WeaponGuidance/STPG.md

 + `LaunchElevation`: Total elevation change during launch (for dropped missiles with a delay, or missiles with angled ejection).
 + `MinimumConvergenceSpeed`: A minimum convergence speed when calculating intercept points.
 Useful for getting missiles to follow a fast target in the hope that he will turn back in range (with higher values sticking closer to a pursuit course), but too high a value will lead to undercorrection in otherwise valid intercept solutions.
 + `ProxRadius`: The distance from the target at which a missile will be manually detonated.
-+ `SecantInterval` (optional): `Time -> Int`.
-The number of ticks over which to average velocity as a function of the time to target.
-This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
-Defaults to a sensible value if nil (`math.ceil(40*ttt)`).
 + `TransceiverIndices`: The indices of the attached Lua transceivers.
 These will be wrong if low indices are damaged, but until `GetLuaTransceiverInfo` is fixed I cannot do anything about that. nil controls none; `'all'` controls all extant transceivers.

 # Implementation notes